SamK/pynagios/README.md

 result.exit()
 ```

-The service value can be integers (1, 2, 3), floats (3.14, 13.37), or strings.
+The service value can be integers (1, 2, 3) or floats (3.14, 13.37).
+No string yet.

 The warning and critical levels can be string with percentage: ('13', '25%').
 The library will autmatically convert the percentage into the absolute values.
 However you cannot mix percentage and absolute values.

-For more informations, maybe execute this command:
+For more informations, maybe execute one of these commands:

-    pydoc pynagios.pynagios.Result pynagios.pynagios.Service
+    pydoc pynagios.pynagios.Result
+    pynagios.pynagios.Service